Lightcurves of the Karin family asteroids: Introduction

 \comment{ Third, surface color of the young family asteroids is quite interesting in its relation to the space weathering process, as it is now well known that the spectra of asteroid surface change through space weathering \citep[e.g. ][]{chapman96,chapman2004,mcfadden2001,clark2002}.
 Detailed physics and mechanism of the space weathering process have been partially reproduced by laboratory experiments \citep[e.g. ][]{sasaki2001,marchi2005,hiroi2006}.
 Spectroscopic observations of the young family asteroids have been carried out \citep[e.g. ][]{mothe-diniz-nesvorny2008}, and particularly as for the largest member of the Karin family, (832) Karin, an arguable discussion as to whether or not this asteroid has an inhomogeneous surface color is going on \citep{sasaki2004,yoshida2004a,chapman2007,vernazza2007,ito2007a}.
 A special feature that the young asteroid families have is that we can use them as a precise measure for making a quantitative relationship between the asteroid surface age and the degree of space weathering \citep[e.g. ][]{jedicke2004,nesvorny2005,vernazza2009,willman2010}. }

-The young asteroid families also draw our attention in terms of possible detection of tumbling motion (a.k.a. non-principal axis rotation).
-The study of a celestial body's tumbling motion gives us important insights into energy dissipation and excitation processes, as well as internal structure of the body.
-Tumbling motion could be excited by collisions of small projectiles, but it will be damped quickly unless the excitation continues.
-This is the main reason why the tumbling motion of the small solar system bodies has been confirmed only within a few tens of lightcurves \citep[e.g. ][]{harris94,pravec2000,paolicchi2002,mueller2002,warner2009}.
-However, the age of the young family asteroids is quite short, and we may be able to observe their tumbling motion before it has totally decayed.
+The young asteroid families also draw our attention in terms of possible detection of non-principal axis rotation (sometimes called ``tumbling motion'').
+The study of a celestial body's non-principal axis rotation gives us important insights into energy dissipation and excitation processes, as well as internal structure of the body.
+Non-principal axis rotation could be excited by collisions of small projectiles, but it will be damped quickly unless the excitation continues.
+This is the main reason why the non-principal axis rotation of SSSBs has been confirmed only for a few tens of lightcurves \citep[e.g. ][]{harris94,pravec2000,paolicchi2002,mueller2002,warner2009,oey2012,pravec2014}.
+However, the age of the young family asteroids is quite young, and we may be able to observe their non-principal axis rotation before it has totally decayed.

 Based on the motivations mentioned above, we began a series of photometric observations of the young asteroid families in November 2002.
-In this paper, we focus on the current result of our lightcurve observation of the Karin family asteroids through the $R$-band imaging that we had carried out until May 2004, and summarize the result for eleven Karin family members whose rotation period we determined.
+In this paper we focus on the current result of our lightcurve observation of the Karin family asteroids through the $R$-band imaging that we had carried out until May 2004, and summarize the result for eleven Karin family members whose rotation period we determined.
+Note that throughout the present paper we assume that the lightcurve variations are due to shapes of asteroids, not due to albedo features.